 It is important to bring your child to the doctor if you are concerned about your child’s constipation.
 Below are some things to look for that may mean you should bring your child to the doctor:

-No improvement in your child's consipation after following Canada’s Food Guide and adding more fibre and fluids to your child’s diet
+- No improvement in your child's constipation after following Canada’s Food Guide and adding more fibre and fluids to your child’s diet

-Actions that looks like your child is holding stool in
+- Actions that look like your child is holding stool in

 Children can have constipation for many reasons.
 Acute constipation can often be eased by following Canada’s Food Guide and adding more fibre and fluids to your child’s diet.
 Chronic constipation needs medical treatment and may include the use of laxatives.
 Always see your child’s doctor if you are concerned about your child’s constipation.